nagius/heatman/README.md

 As this is a small setup with few requests and designed to run on a Raspberri Pi, a full heavy-production stack like Apache/Passenger or Nginx/Unicorn is not the best option, even if it will work.
 Instead, the simple setup described here, using Thin as application server and Nginx as front-facing server seems to be more appropriate.

-The use of RVM is recommended.
+The use of RVM or Rbenv is recommended.

 ### Thin configuration